 Public and Foundation Support

 Residents routinely approve bond measures to support and improve public schools, police and safety services, the College of Marin in Kentfield and Novato, public parks, and much more.
-In addition, there are foundations that supplement the budgets of specific schools.
-These foundations benefiting school districts and individual schools are coordinated by SchoolsRule Marin.
+In addition, foundations benefiting school districts and individual schools are coordinated by SchoolsRule Marin.
 In 2018, private and public donors contributed $888,129 to 20 public schools in Marin.
 This was an increase of 15% over 2017.
 Allotment was equal per student.

 The Marin Community Foundation and Buck Family Fund fund programs for under-served residents, enhance the environment, education, and community health, support economic opportunity, and promote the arts.